Bayes-Optimal Fair Classification with Multiple Sensitive Features: Experiments

-\textbf{Datasets.} We consider two real-life classification benchmark datasets: (1) \texttt{Adult} \citep{adult_2}: A UCI dataset where the task is to predict whether the income of an individual is over $\$50$k per year; (2) \texttt{COMPAS} \citep{angwin2016machinebias}: A dataset where the task is to predict the recidivism of criminals.
-Both datasets contain demographic features such as gender (binary) and race (binary).
+\textbf{Setup.} { We consider two real-world benchmark classification datasets that are widely used in the fair ML literature: \texttt{Adult} \citep{adult_2} and \texttt{COMPAS} \citep{angwin2016machinebias}.
+Both datasets contain demographic features such as \textit{gender} and \textit{race}.
 We use them to construct scenarios with a single sensitive feature as well as multiple sensitive features.
-Detailed dataset statistics and data processing procedures are provided in the Appendix \ref{apxsex:Experiments}.

-\textbf{Models \& Hyper-parameters.} We first train predictors on the training data to estimate the probabilities $ \Tilde{P}(S, Y \mid X = x)$ and $ \Tilde{P}(Y \mid X = x) $, which are then incorporated into the proposed algorithms.
-For the COMPAS dataset with a binary sensitive feature, we use logistic regression as the predictor, while for other settings and datasets, we use XGBoost.
-Following \citet{menon2018} and \citet{chen2024posthoc}, the values of the hyperparameter $ \bs{\lambda} \in [-1,1]$ are selected via grid search in our algorithms.
+We compare the proposed algorithms with established post-processing and in-processing fair classification algorithms, including \textit{LinearPost} \citep{xian2024unifiedpostprocessing}, {\textit{MBS} \citep{chen2024posthoc}}, and \textit{Reduction} \citep{agarwal2018reductions}.
+We also include a basic baseline classifier without fairness constraints for comparison, including LR and XGBoost.
+We consider both attribute-blind and attribute-aware settings.
+Following \citet{menon2018} and \citet{chen2024posthoc}, the values of the hyperparameter $ \bs{\lambda} \in [-1,1]^{M}$ are selected via grid search in our algorithms.
 The cost parameter is fixed at $c = 0.5$.

-\textbf{Baselines.} We compare the proposed algorithms with established post-processing and in-processing fair classification algorithms, including \textit{LinearPost} \citep{xian2023fair} and \textit{Reduction} \citep{agarwal2018reductions}.
-We also include a basic baseline classifier without fairness constraints for comparison.
-Specifically, we use logistic regression for the \texttt{COMPAS} dataset and XGBoost for the \texttt{Adult} dataset, allowing us to evaluate the impact of fairness interventions relative to standard classification models.
-For all baselines, we consider both the attribute-blind and attribute-aware settings.

-\textbf{Evaluation Metrics.} For various values of $\bs{\lambda}$, we report both the accuracy and fairness levels.
-The model accuracy is computed for the target label.
-All four fairness notions listed in Table~\ref{tab:genernal_fair_measure} are considered.
-Approximate fairness is implemented using both the MD and MR measures, and the achieved fairness levels (i.e., values of $\mathrm{MD}(f)$ and $\mathrm{MR}(f)$) are reported accordingly.
-See Appendix \ref{apxsex:Experiments} for more details on the experimental setup.
+Detailed dataset statistics and model setups are provided in the Appendix \ref{apxsex:Experiments} of the supplementary material.}